 Reviews, Announcements and Newsletters

 Range, Regina and Natalie Martz.
 “Conference: ‘German Art in Southern California – Southern California in German Art,’” The Newsletter of the International Feuchtwanger Society, vol. 28, December 2018, pp. 6-7.

 Range, Regina.
 “Report on Reading of the Feuchtwanger Diaries at the Villa Aurora,” The Newsletter of the International Feuchtwanger Society, vol. 28, December 2018, pp. 8.

 —.
 “Review of Gerd Gemünden: Continental Strangers: German Exile Cinema, 1933- 1951,” German Studies Review.
 38.3, 2015, pp. 694-697. https://doi.org/10.1353/gsr.2015.0126

 – current monograph project: The Forgotten Ones: Reinserting the German-Speaking Female Exile Experience in Hollywood History (1930s – 1950s)

-– collaboration with Professor Gruber (Tennessee Tech University) on an edited volume on radical rudeness and rage as displayed in literature, film and public performances by female artists and activists in the German-speaking world
+– edited volume Mut zur Wut: Nasty Women and Feminist Anger in the German-Speaking World collaboration with Professor Gruber (Tennessee Tech University).
+This project analyzes radical rudeness and rage as displayed in literature, film and public performances by female artists and activists in the German-speaking world

 – article: “The Forgotten Female Contribution to the Forgotten Revolution – Uncovering the Women of the German November Revolution 1918/1919”